 An event organizer’s most beneficial skill is adaptability.
 Now more than ever, this skill is being put to the test.
 While many of us have been taught that the best way to make an impression is meeting someone face to face, technology has changed the paradigm … and just in time.
-Now is the perfect time to explore the many benefits that virtual events offer:
+Now is the perfect time to explore the many benefits that a virtual event offers:

 - Cast a wider net – Reach more attendees and increase access to your event by eliminating geographic limitations.

 - Reduce overall costs – You won’t be spending on things like venue, travel, hotel and food for attendees, speakers, or vendors.